wsssy/AttitudeToTrump/index.md

 width="100%" height="500" allowfullscreen="true"
 src="assets/img/Costs_Trendency_depending_on_the_Number_of_Clusters.html"></iframe>

+The costs above refer to the distance in cluster.
+We need to see the speed of decreasing to determine the number of clusters we use.

 <!-- PCA Plots of Clustering -->
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0"
 width="100%" height="500" allowfullscreen="true"
 src="assets/img/PCA_Result_of_Clustering.html"></iframe>

+We use PCA on the matrix of speaker features matrix, which showing that clustering did a good job.

 The figures show the distribution of features for each cluster as below.